Marker Logo

 1870

-Photographed By Allen C. Browne, November 15, 2017
+Photographed by Allen C. Browne, November 15, 2017

 1. Clifton Presbyterian Church Marker

+Inscription.
 After the Civil War, residents seeking Christian fellowship and education organized a Sunday School in the Hetzel House at the corner of Chapel and Pendleton streets.
 In 1869, nine members of the community organized Clifton Presbyterian Church, laying the cornerstone -- Christ being the first “cornerstone” -- on December 31, 1870 and completing the building on August 5, 1872.

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 A significant historical year for this entry is 1870.

 Location.
 38° 46.85′ N, 77° 23.303′ W. Marker is in Clifton, Virginia, in Fairfax County.
-Marker can be reached from Richards Lane west of Main Street.
+It can be reached from Richards Lane west of Main Street.
 Touch for map.
 Marker is at or near this postal address: 12748 Richards Lane, Clifton VA 20124, United States of America.
 Touch for directions.

-Photographed By Allen C. Browne, November 15, 2017
+Photographed by Allen C. Browne, November 15, 2017

 2. Clifton Presbyterian Church Marker

-Photographed By Allen C. Browne, November 15, 2017
+Photographed by Allen C. Browne, November 15, 2017

 3. Clifton Presbyterian Church

-Photographed By Allen C. Browne, November 15, 2017
+Photographed by Allen C. Browne, November 15, 2017

 4. Jeweled Cross Window